atul-yadav-git/Learn_DevOps_Together/Virtualization_and_Cloud/AWS/S3_CLI_Commands.md

 ```
 aws s3 sync <local_directory> s3://<bucket_name>/<prefix>
 ```
-This command synchronizes a local directory with a specific S3 bucket prefix, uploading new files, updating existing ones, and deleting absent files in S3.
+-  This command synchronizes a local directory with a specific S3 bucket prefix, uploading new files, updating existing ones, and deleting absent files in S3.
+-  It doesn't delete file in bucket, if deleted in local directory, to do that have to use `--delete` in `aws sync` command.

 Example: `aws s3 sync my_local_files s3://my-bucket/backups/`